How to Add Domains

 Add a Domain Using the Control Panel

-To add a domain from the control panel, open the Create menu and click Domains/DNS.
+To add a domain from the Control Panel, click Networking in the main menu, then click Domains.

-This brings you to the Networking section’s Domains tab.
-Enter your domain into the Enter domain field, then click Add Domain.
+On the Domains page, click Add a domain.
+In the Add a domain window, enter your domain in the Domain field, choose a project from the Project drop-down, then click Add domain.
 If your domain contains non-ASCII characters (such as accents or other Unicode characters), you must convert it to Punycode before adding it.

 Note